Shaping the future of Urban Air Mobility

 The multi-disciplinary AiRMOUR consortium consists of partners from six European countries; Finland, Germany, Luxemburg, the Netherlands, Norway and Sweden.
 The consortium has a total of 13 partners, including research institutes, aviation authorities, UAM operators and Emergency Medical Service organisations.

-Also, AiRMOUR project will have 10 replicator cities, and an External Advisory Board with strong international support from organisations, such as NASA, Dubai Future Foundation and EASA, in addition to other endorsing bodies.
+Also, the AiRMOUR project has 10 Replicator cities and regions, and an External Advisory Board with strong international support from organisations, such as NASA, Dubai Future Foundation and EASA, in addition to other endorsing bodies.